 Truth: It is not normal for breastfeeding to hurt

-Tender nipples in the first days are common.
-However, if breastfeeding hurts it usually means that a baby is not attached well to his mother’s breast.
+Many mothers feel some nipple pain that ceases beyond the initial attachment in the early weeks.
+If pain lasts beyond the initial attachment or if there are signs of nipple damage, these things usually mean that a baby is not attached well to his mother’s breast.
 See our article on sore/cracked nipples and attachment.
 If your nipple becomes sore after a period of comfortable feeding, you may have a nipple infection.
 If breastfeeding hurts, get help as soon as possible.
 For example, call one of our breastfeeding counsellors on the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268).
 The earlier a breastfeeding problem is dealt with, the easier it is to fix.
 If a counsellor feels you need more help, she will suggest a lactation consultant or a medical adviser.

 Truth: Most mothers can produce enough breastmilk